 This sultry Frenchman has made a habit of escaping capital cities.
 First Paris (leading to development studies alongside our lead developer, Clement, in Lyon) followed by a flight from London (which led him into the arms of Wriggle).
 He’s now accumulated over 3 years of full-stack professional experience – fuelled by punk rock, heavy metal and supposedly “challenging" burger challenges.

 Selfless Alex doesn’t understand possession.
 That's why he’s banned the correct use of apostrophes at Wriggle.
-Fortunately, though, he’s agreed to take ownership of Wriggle’s customer marketing, having spent the last 10 years honing his skills and picking up awards from the likes of Marketing Week and E-Consultancy – all whilst drinking beer, eating ramen, retrofitting simpson’s quotes and road biking.
+Fortunately, though, he’s also agreed to take ownership of Wriggle’s customer marketing (which, as he’s spent the last 10 years honing his skills and picking up awards from the likes of Marketing Week and E-Consultancy, is excellent news for us.
+And you).
+He is happiest when drinking beer, eating ramen, retrofitting simpson’s quotes and road biking (nobody rocks Rapha quite like him).